LiberTEM/LiberTEM-live/docs/source/usage.rst

     (libertem) $ libertem-live-mib-sim "Ptycho01/20200518 165148/default.hdr"

-See :ref:`merlin` for all available command line arguments.
+See :ref:`merlin detector` for all available command line arguments.

 Start a LiveContext
 -------------------